University Of Santa Clara Acceptance Rate

 2. Ace Standardized Tests (If Required):

-• Prepare Thoroughly: If SCU requires or considers standardized test scores, dedicate ample time to prepare for the SAT or ACT.
-Utilize practice tests, study guides, and consider enrolling in a test preparation course.
+• Prepare Thoroughly: If SCU requires or considers standardized test scores, dedicate ample time to prepare for the SAT or ACT. work with practice tests, study guides, and consider enrolling in a test preparation course.

 • Aim for a High Score: Research the average SAT/ACT scores of admitted students and strive to achieve a score that meets or exceeds those benchmarks.